idibau/cs2bim/docs/configuration_overview.md

   require different columns.
 The columns ```cross_section``` [[cross_section_type](../src/core/ifc/model/extrusion/cross_section_type.py)] and ```extrusion_type``` [[extrusion_type](../src/core/ifc/model/extrusion/extrusion_type.py)] are always mandatory and used to identify the cross-section and extrusion type.
 See [this table](concepts.md#tbl-extrusion-parameter-usage) in [this section](concepts.md#extrusions) that shows the valid values for these columns and the additional required columns for each valid combination.

-For a list of all extrusion parameters see [this table](concepts.md#tbl-extrusion-parameters)
+For a list of all extrusion parameters see also [this table](concepts.md#tbl-extrusion-parameters).